China Evergrande opens higher after risk committee says will work with creditors - NewsBreak

 China Evergrande opens higher after risk committee says will work with creditors

-HONG KONG, Dec 23 (Reuters) - Shares of embattled China Evergrande Group (3333.HK) opened up 2.1% on Thursday, after the property developer said its risk management committee is utilising its extensive resources and will "actively engage" with its creditors. read more
+HONG KONG (Reuters) – Shares of embattled China Evergrande Group opened up 2.1% on...www.shorenewsnetwork.com

-The committee, which includes many senior officials from state-owned companies, was set up earlier this month.
+HONG KONG (Reuters) – Shares of embattled China Evergrande Group opened up 2.1% on...www.shorenewsnetwork.com

 Comments / 0